 The ultimate guide to robots.txt

 The robots.txt file is one of the main ways of telling a search engine where it can and can’t go on your website.
-All major search engines support the basic functionality it offers, but some of them respond to some additional rules, which can be helpful too.
+All major search engines support its basic functionality, but some respond to additional rules, which can be helpful too.
 This guide covers all the ways to use robots.txt on your website.

 Warning!

-Any mistakes you make in your robots.txt can seriously harm your site, so make sure you read and understand the whole of this article before you dive in.
+Any mistakes you make in your robots.txt can seriously harm your site, so read and understand this article before diving in.

 Table of contents